-I rode down to Cincinnati with Dale and LuAnn Klein, Tom Jackson, Jim Matheson and Jon Brokaw to see a Reds’ game.
+I rode down to Cincinnati with several friends to see a Reds’ game.
 We arrived shortly after noon.
-Dale, LuAnn and Tom dropped Jim, Jon and me at Taft’s house and went shopping.
+Three of us toured William Howard Taft’s house in the afternoon.

 The house is located on Mount Auburn, above the downtown area, and we had to pass through a pretty ratty neighborhood to get there.